 The Life After Stroke Awards judging panel has the tough task of picking our inspirational winners.
-Each member of our diverse panel has been affected by stroke in some way, and all support the Stroke Association’s goal of wanting to change the lives of people affected by stroke.
+Each member of our diverse panel has a personal link to stroke in some way and they are all great supporters of the Stroke Association’s goal of helping everyone affected by stroke.

 Lady Fellowes, LVO, Chair of judges

 Lady Fellowes, Chief Lady-in-Waiting to Princess Michael of Kent and wife of Downton Abbey creator Julian Fellowes, is a relentless charity campaigner.
-She's seen first-hand the devastation a stroke can cause due to her father's stroke when she was eight years old.
+She has seen first-hand the devastation that stroke can cause following her father's stroke when she was eight years old.

 The Baroness Brady, CBE